1099 Forms

 To eFile Form 990, you should have the following information ready:

-Legal name, EIN, mailing address, phone number, tax-exempt status, and tax year (start & end date).
+Legal name, EIN, mailing address, phone number, tax-exempt status, and tax year (start and end date).

-Gather the totals of all the contributions, grants, program service revenue, investment and other income.
+Gather the totals of all contributions, grants, program service revenue, investment and other income.

-Compile all the program, management, and fundraising expenses, payments to contractors & employees and Schedule I for US recipients or Schedule F for foreign activity (if applicable)
+Compile all program, management, and fundraising expenses, payments to contractors and employees, and Schedule I for U.S. recipients or Schedule F for foreign activity (if applicable).

 Description of your mission and program service accomplishments.